 Proven Track Record

 Due to its continually evolving, mature and business-enabling, regulatory and legislative policy ecosystem, the UAE has maintained its position as the leading country in the Arab world in ‘Ease of Doing Business’, according to the World Bank’s latest rankings.
-Dubai was also ranked 18th in the September 2017 Global Financial Centres Index, and 6th worldwide in terms of reputation.
+Dubai was also ranked 12th in the March 2019 Global Financial Centres Index

 In addition, led by its high-tech infrastructure and execution of smart initiatives, the Gulf States Smart Cities Index report by Navigant ranks Dubai as the Middle East’s leading smart city.